 A Rizal Tourist Spot With a Heart for the Environment

-Today’s Masungi Georeserve is a product of a two decade of hard fight against illegal logging and quarrying in the forest around Masungi Rock.
+Today’s Masungi Georeserve is a product of a two decade of hard fight against illegal logging and quarrying in the Masungi forest.
 It is located in the southern section of the Sierra Madre mountain range.
 The people behind the georeserve defended the area and took strides to regain the forest.

 The conservation area was eventually opened to the public in December 2015 as a recreational area in order to sustain maintenance of the georeserve.
 The fruits of their conservation efforts slowly began to take shape with trees growing and wildlife sprawling back to life.